Walkinshaw Performance

 Walkinshaw Performance is an automotive company involved in motor racing and the production of high performance sporting cars for regular road use.
-The company was founded by former racing driver, Scottish businessman, Tom Walkinshaw and is essentially a successor organisation to his previous automotive concern, Tom Walkinshaw Racing which was driven into bankruptcy by the failure of the Arrows Formula One team, then a part of TWR.
+The company was founded by former racing driver, Scottish businessman, Tom Walkinshaw and is essentially a successor organisation to his previous automotive concern, Tom Walkinshaw Racing (TWR) which was driven into bankruptcy by the failure of the Arrows Formula One team, then a part of TWR.
 Walkinshaw Performance is now operated by Walkinshaw's son, Ryan.